bio-tools/biotoolsDocs/curators_guide.rst

 .. image:: tool_function.PNG

-- as a first step, plan how to describe the software in bio.tools: you need to identify the distinct functions (modes of operation) and the individual operations associated with each one.
-For well documented tools this is usually obvious, but if in any doubt mail the `bio.tools admin <mailto:registry-support@elixir-dk.org>`_.
+- plan how to describe the software: you need to identify the distinct functions (modes of operation) and the individual operations associated with each one.
+For well documented tools this is usually obvious, but if in any doubt mail `registry-support <mailto:registry-support@elixir-dk.org>`_.
+- as a general rule, if the tool allows an option between doing one thing or another, then these should be described as distinct functions.
+If in contrast a tool always does one or more things, then these should be annotated as distinct operations within a single function
-- bear in mind that bio.tools aims to provide a coarse-grained description, *i.e.* you specify only the primary input(s), operation(s) and output(s).
-For example, if annotating a sequence alignment tool, you would annotate sequences (input), sequence alignment (operation) and sequence alignment (output) but not the gap insertion and extension penalties, or other parameters.
+- bio.tools aims to provide a fairly coarse-grained description, *i.e.* you should specify the primary functions and operations, from a typical end-user perspective; if in doubt mail `registry-support <mailto:registry-support@elixir-dk.org>`_
+- this holds for input(s) and output(s) too.
+For example, if annotating a sequence alignment tool, you would annotate sequences (input), and sequence alignment (output) but not the gap insertion and extension penalties, or other parameters.